vpangng1/wats4000-templates-and-data/README.md

 * Create a better simulation of pagination than the existing metadata at the top of the page
 * Alter the base URL of the poster images to pull larger or smaller images (be sure to keep them in proper scale)
 * Enhance some of the styles to give this project a nicer visual appeal
+* Modify the template to make the ratings information be displayed as a percentage bar (or as a circle diagram, or something else).

 ## Build Setup
 This project was created with the Vue-CLI.
 In order to get it running, use the following commands.